 What are the animals eating in the pasture?

 When the cows or horses are in the barn, you know in detail what is in the forage they consume.
 Based on this and the requirements of the animal, the ration is put together in order to ensure healthy livestock and optimise general condition and fertility, milk production or sports performance.
 But what about cows and horses that graze in the pasture?
 What's in the fresh grass?
-It is a good idea to analyse that, too – and more and more dairy farmers and horse keepers are doing just that.
+It is a good idea to analyse that too – more and more dairy farmers and horse keepers are doing just that.
 In this way, nothing is left to chance and the amount of concentrated feed, pellets or supplements during the grazing season can be adjusted accordingly.

 Additionally, health problems related to digestion and metabolism during the pasture season can be reduced by adjusting the ration in time to the requirements of the animal.